Obesity: Meaning, Causes, Diagnosis, Treatment & More

 Illnesses Caused By Obesity

-Obesity is not only a cosmetic concern, but it can also lead to certain other illnesses including,
+Obesity is not only a cosmetic concern, but it can also increases the risk of developing the following medical conditions:

 - Increased chances of heart attack